Del Amitri

 Del Amitri are a Scottish alternative rock band formed in Glasgow in 1980.

 They are best known for their 1990 single "Nothing Ever Happens", which reached No. 11 in the UK, and their 1995 hit "Roll to Me", which reached the top 10 in both Canada and the United States.
 They have released seven studio albums, five of which have reached the UK top 10.
 Del Amitri has sold over six million albums worldwide.

 History

 Band name

 Del Amitri's founding member and main songwriter, Justin Currie, explained in 2010 that the band's name "was invented to be meaningless – basically a corruption of the Greek name 'Dimitri'."
 In 2018, Currie clarified that 'Del Amitri' is a bastardisation of the name of a film producer who appeared in the closing credits of a film he saw in 1979: "probably Dimitri-something, but we couldn't remember... so eventually through osmosis or maybe Chinese Whispers 'Dimitri' became 'Del Amitri'."
 Many sources have repeated a claim that the name was chosen because it is Greek for "from the womb", but this is untrue.

-Formation and early years (1980-1984)

-Del Amitri grew out of Justin Currie's Jordanhill College School band whose original members were Currie (bass and vocals), James Scobbie (guitars), Donald Bentley (guitars) and Paul Tyagi (drums).